TolgaTatli/Halve/_posts/2017-04-25-manipulate-strings-with-iteration.md

 * Swaps the first and last name
 * Changes all of the consonants to the next consonant in the alphabet.

 Phew.
 This is going to be tough!
+Now let's get started.